 I quickly fell in love with Netflix.
 Not only were some of my past favorite shows on there (hello, “Buffy the Vampire Slayer”), but current television shows were available, too.
 Netflix even produced its own original content called “Netflix Originals.”
 These shows and movies couldn’t be found anywhere else.
 It felt like I belonged to a special club.

 But Netflix did more than give me the 90s shows I loved.
 Each time I logged into my account, I was greeted with programming suggestions that Netflix thought I would like.
 Not only was I finding new programs and movies to watch on my own, but now I was having things selected for me.
 I felt spoiled.

 Netflix is clever.
 When someone subscribes, its begins tracking that person’s entire viewing history and patterns.
 But it doesn’t stop there.
 Netflix generates algorithms to infer taste preferences, which helps create a profile of suggested TV shows and movies for every user.
 (If you want to get really deep, check out the company’s Tech Blog.)

 Netflix used its intimate knowledge of viewer behavior to create “Netflix Originals.”
 The probability of generating profitable original content was statistically high because the company understood what viewers wanted.
 A bit Big Brother-ish, but that’s the trade-off for good programming.

 The way we view content is changing — there’s no denying it.
 Overall, I give the trophy to Netflix for understanding the customer base and making it the star of the show.
-By relying heavily on user data, Netflix has created a successful programming platform for a diverse crowd — an important lesson for any industry moving forward.
+By relying heavily on user data, they have created a successful programming platform for a diverse crowd — an important lesson for any industry moving forward.